 Wild animals and attics do not combine well, and any amount of wildlife or pest traffic may require removal and replacement of attic insulation.
 It is always important to consider some level of biohazard clean-up where animals, bats, and birds have occupied an attic, including removing contamination from remote areas or the entire attic.

-The purpose of an attic restoration is to revive and replace damage caused by an invasion of bats, birds, raccoons, squirrels, and other vermin.
+The purpose of an attic cleaning and restoration is to revive and replace damage caused by an invasion of bats, birds, raccoons, squirrels, and other vermin.
 When a raccoon, opossum, squirrel, bird, or bat take up residence in an attic, they don't come alone—they also bring parasites and insects with them.
 Getting your attic back to a healthy state involves getting rid of everything brought in with your unwanted attic guests, and performing an attic restoration.

 Insulation provides a warm place for rodents to have their nests, and other animals like raccoons and squirrels will rip it apart.
 If animals crawl through your insulation, they will urinate and defecate which soils the insulation.
 This causes a couple of big issues for your home.

 The first issue is that the insulation is no longer effective in protecting your home from temperature changes if it is damaged.
 Insulation keeps warm air in when it’s cold outside and keeps cool air in when it’s hot out.
 If your insulation isn’t working correctly, your home isn’t operating efficiently, which costs you a lot of money over the year.

 Rodents have teeth that do not stop growing.
 To keep themselves comfortable, they will chew on anything that they can find, including the pipes and wires in your home.
 The result is bare wires which is a fire hazard.
 Eventually, if the issue is not addressed with proper wildlife attic cleanup and attic restoration, heating and cooling ducts often become destroyed or filled with feces and/or can circulate these contaminants throughout your home.